nhisamoto/phresh-n-clean/README.md

 </br>

 ### 1. Wipe
 You will be erasing your hard drive at this point.
-This is the point of no return.
+Once you have completed this step, your hard drive will be reformatted.
+This means this is the point of no return.
 Take a deep breath and commence.

 </br>

-  1. Make sure you have are plugged into a power source.
+  1. Make sure your computer is plugged into a power source.
   2. `Restart` your computer and hold down `⌘ + R` as soon as the reboot starts.
 If successful, you will be met by the OSX Utilities screen.
   3. Select **Disk Utility**, select your **Hard Drive**.
   4. Select the **Erase** tab.